Christen Lindencrone: Property

 After completing his last voyage to China in 1742, he purchased the three estates Gjorslev, Søholm and Erikstrup.
 He refurbished the neglected buildings on the estates which had been part of Tryggevælde cavalry district.
-He was known for treating the peasants on his estates well, introducing agricultural reforms and buildings schools for their children.
+He was known for treating the peasants on his estates well, introducing agricultural reforms and building schools for their children.

 He constructed a town mansion in Copenhagen's new Frederiksstaden neighbourhood in 1751.
 It was built at the corner of Bredgade and Sankt Annæ Plads to design by the leading architect Nicolai Eigtved and with the use of limestone from his estates on Stevns.

 Personal life

-He married Mette Holmsted (1722-1793) on 7 November 1742 in the Church of Holmen in Copenhagen.
-She was a daughter of the mayor of Copenhagen Frederik Holmsted (1683-1758) and his wife Anna Martha Holmsted née Brinck (c.
-1696-1758).
+He married Mette Holmsted (172–-1793) on 7 November 1742 in the Church of Holmen in Copenhagen.
+She was a daughter of the mayor of Copenhagen Frederik Holmsted (1683–1758) and his wife Anna Martha Holmsted née Brinck (c.
+1696–1758).